cabrel92/demo-k8s-mini/README.md

 ### Starting the cluster

-Start cluster using virtualization provider (VirtualBox or QEMU) given in the `Vagrantfile` config:
+Start cluster with the current `Vagrantfile` config:

 ```bash
 vagrant up